dbalatero/light-phone-sms-gateway/README.md

 *Setup*: none

-Running `help [command]` will give you the help text for a specific command.
+Running `h [command]` will give you the help text for a specific command.

 *Examples:*